 Hinger, the leader of the firm’s Women of Womble Bond Dickinson initiative, was joined in the case management panel discussion by:

-In addition, attorneys Lela Ames, Debbie Israel, Julie Meigs and Nellie Shipley Sullivan also represented the firm at the WIPL Conference.
+In addition, attorneys Lela Ames and Julie Meigs also represented the firm at the WIPL Conference.

 Former Presidential Advisor Valerie Jarrett and former Deputy Attorney General Sally Yates were the keynote speakers for the 2018 WIPL Conference.
 The annual event draws together women attorneys, both in-house and outside counsel, from a range of sectors around the world.